 Plenty of Natural Light

 Of course, bay windows aren’t all about looks.
 Probably their most famous practical benefit is an ability to flood rooms with light.
 They’re larger than most other window styles and let in light from all sides instead of just from directly ahead.
+The bay window can likely come in any style of desire, from sliding windows to casement style windows.
+Choosing one would depend on the distinct properties they offer; nevertheless, they are all sure to bring in the warm sunlight.
 Having plenty of natural light in your home improves everything from comfort to happiness, and adding a bay window is a great way to make it happen.

 Versatile Interior Design